 BA (Hons), English and History of Art, University of York

-I arrived at the University of Aberdeen in September 2010 as a Teaching Fellow in History of Art, having spent three years as a postdoctoral research fellow at the University of York's Centre for Renaissance and Early Modern Studies, and two years as an Associate Lecturer for the Open University.
+I arrived at the University of Aberdeen in September 2010 as a Teaching Fellow in History of Art, having previously been employed as a postdoctoral research fellow at the University of York's Centre for Renaissance and Early Modern Studies, and as an Associate Lecturer for the Open University.
 I was appointed as Lecturer in British Art in June 2012.
 I've also held research fellowships at the Paul Mellon Centre for Studies in British Art, the Folger Shakespeare Library in Washington DC and the Huntington Library in Pasadena, California.
 I am a Fellow of the Higher Education Academy.

 I carry out research into British art of the early modern period (c.1550-1750), with a particular focus on the interplay between printed images, propaganda and polemic across the seventeenth century.
 My monograph Unseemly Pictures: Graphic Satire and Politics in Early Modern England redresses an established art historical bias privileging genres such as elite portraiture over printed media, and challenges the presence of a pervasive 'iconophobia' in post-Reformation English culture.
 I'm now working on two projects; firstly, a book-length study examining the activities of artists and patrons in Britain during the 1650s, a period traditionally understood as artistically limited and culturally compromised by a strong Puritan presence within the country’s political sphere.
 I'm also interested in the artistic activities and networking of the late seventeenth-century York Virtuosi.

 2015 Paul Mellon Centre for Studies in British Art, Research Support Grant

 2008 Institute for Historical Research, Scouloudi Historical Award